prisha-poshirkar/Job-Recruitment-Application/README.md

 This repository consists of UI designs for a job recruitment application which delivers a seamless AI-based recruitment strategy with a focus on robust candidate screening and scheduling interview process.
+The UI Design was implemented using Figma tool.